 Collection day for Hatley St George and East Hatley is Wednesday – or Thursday in weeks when there is a bank holiday.
-(Christmas, Easter and extra public holidays for coronations / royal weddings / royal births etc can also upset the normal schedule.)
+(Christmas, Easter and extra public holidays for coronations / important royal births, marriages and deaths etc can also upset the normal schedule.)

 South Cambridgeshire District Council, which is responsible for collecting our rubbish, asks for refuse to be outside your property by 7.00 am on collection day.

 To reduce unnecessary bin-lorry travel and fuel in its bid to make savings of around £400,000 a year (and meet reductions in government funding and rising inflation), it will be collecting green bins only once a month during December, January and February – put any green stuff in your black bin (if you're not aware, this will help to reduce CO2 emissions from landfill sites).

 From April 2019, anyone who puts out two green bins will be charged for emptying the second bin – an extra tax brought in by the new administration at SCDC.
 The details are here – SCDC website.

 As a further step towards saving fuel and reducing costs, the paper caddie, part of the blue bin system since its introduction over ten years ago, is no longer required – paper can be put into the blue bin along with other 'dry' recyclable materials.
 This article gives the background.

 SCDC looks after some 180 collection routes with 180,000 collections a fortnight from 60,000 properties.

 Bin collection calendars are included in the South Cambs Magazine and also online on the Council's website (then search 'Magazine').
 For Twitter fans, tweet @SouthCambs where reminders are routinely posted.

 There's a list of what goes in which bin on the SCDC website.
 It includes: